spryker/spryker-docs/docs/scos/user/features/202108.0/payments-feature-overview.md

 ![List of payment methods](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Payment/Payment+Methods+Overview/payment-methods-list.png)

-See [Managing Payment Methods](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/payment-methods/managing-payment-methods.html) to learn more on how to make a payment method available during the checkout and assign it to different stores.
+To learn more on how to make a payment method available during the checkout and assign it to different store, see [Managing Payment Methods](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/payment-methods/managing-payment-methods.html).

 <!-- Managing Payment Methods in the Back Office